Satbayev (city)

+Etymology

+The city is named after Kanysh Satbayev, one of the founders of Soviet metallogeny, principal advocate and the first president of Kazakhstan Academy of Sciences.

 History

 The city was originally established in 1954 for miners from Jezkazgan.
 Later, in 1956, it was renamed to Nikolsky.
 In 1973, Nikolsky received town status.
 The city got its status by huge exploration work initiated by Kanysh Imantayevich Satpayev, it was given the name Satpayev after him on 13 September 1990.
 Satbayev is the center of the mining industry.

 Transportation

 Passenger-train service is provided on the train line between Almaty and Zhezkazgan, a city some twenty kilometers away.

 Air traffic is served by the nearby Zhezkazgan Airport.